TNamdarian/seven-terraces/README.md

 ## **Future Features**
 These are possible future features to be added to the project which was suggested by users during the usability tests.
 As these features were not part of a minimum viable products launch phase, they will be implemented in future releases.
 - Have a 'forgot password' functionality on the log in page.
-- Have a more extensive user profile with, profile image, preferences and email to which you can send updates, newsletters etc. Have a profile feature to view the Properties the user added to the club.
+- Have a more extensive user profile with, profile image, preferences and email to which you can send updates, newsletters etc. Have a profile feature to view the Properties the user added there.
 - Events in the form of a calendar to visually represent events and not have it be part of the general Properties.
-- User can search by category and topic.
-Also, have the searched word stay in the search box
+- User can search by any word related to the property Also, have the searched word stay in the search box
 - Adding filters to only display properties according to amenities, price, types and dates.
 I thought of this feature once the website was finished and I couldn't spend more time working on the project as I needed to get going with the rest of the course.
 - Currently, the feedback for bookmarking appears on the profile page.
 In future, the plan is to have feedback to the user about bookmarking a Property on the Properties page.
 - If a user adds a Property, it will be added to the top.
 Therefore, a user will always see the most recent Properties added to the site.